 MATURE STUDENTS’ OFFICER

 Represents students who enrol at university who aren’t recent school leavers, usually over the age of 21.

 Represents Postgraduate level students.

 These Officers represent specific groups of students.
-Running campaigns, supporting students and acting as a source of information, they work with other Officers to ensure the needs of specific groups of students are met while protecting and extending equality for all who self-define or identify with the role.
+Running campaigns, supporting students and acting as a source of information, they work with other Officer to ensure the needs of specific groups of students are met while protecting and extending equality for all who self-define or identify with the role.

-FACULTY OF ARTS AND SOCIAL SCIENCE (PG)
+FACULTY OF ARTS AND SOCIAL SCIENCES (FASS) OFFICER (UG & PG)

-FACULTY OF BUSINESS AND PHYSICAL SCIENCES (PG)
+FACULTY OF BUSINESS AND PHYSICAL SCIENCES (FBPS) OFFICER (UG & PG)

-FACULTY OF EARTH AND LIFE SCIENCES (PG)
+FACULTY OF EARTH AND LIFE SCIENCES (FELS) OFFICER (UG & PG)

-Faculty Representatives are the first point of contact for raising feedback at Faculty level.
+Faculty Officers are the first point of contact for raising feedback at Faculty level.
 They work with the Academic Affairs Officer in representing students to the university by sitting alongside them on various committees and attending Academic Zone.
 They meet regularly with Academic Reps and key staff within their Faculty to raise and respond to feedback.